Carlos Mendez

 CA-4 Agreement Explained

-Guatemala is part of the CA-4 Border Control Agreement, a regional migration pact that also includes El Salvador, Honduras, and Nicaragua.
-This agreement allows travelers to move freely between these four countries without additional border checks or new visas, under one shared 90-day stay.
+Guatemala is part of the CA-4 Border Control Agreement — a regional migration pact that also includes El Salvador, Honduras, and Nicaragua.
+This allows travelers to move freely between these four countries under one shared 90-day stay.

 ⏰ 90-Day Limit

-Your 90-day limit applies across all four countries, not per country.
-Example: 20 days in Guatemala + 30 in Honduras + 40 in Nicaragua = 90 total.
+Your limit applies across all four countries, not per country.
+20 days in Guatemala + 30 in Honduras + 40 in Nicaragua = 90 total.

 🚪 Easy Border Crossings

-Border crossings are simple and usually stamp-free once you're inside the CA-4 zone.
+Border crossings are simple and usually stamp-free once inside the CA-4 zone.

 ⚠️ Important Note